aiperigarcia/21savage-auth/README.md

 ## Goal:

-Create a full-stack app with user authentication where users can view and white messages.
+Create a full-stack app with user authentication where users can view and write messages.

 ![21 Savage](public/img/sc.png)